rapidsai/rmm/README.md

 RMM uses [CPM.cmake](https://github.com/TheLartians/CPM.cmake) to handle third-party dependencies like spdlog, Thrust, GoogleTest, GoogleBenchmark.
 In general you won't have to worry about it.
-If cmake finds an appropriate version on your system, it'll use that (you can help that along by setting `CMAKE_PREFIX_PATH` to point to the installed location.
+If CMake finds an appropriate version on your system, it uses it (you can help it along by setting `CMAKE_PREFIX_PATH` to point to the installed location).
 Otherwise those dependencies will be downloaded as part of the build.

-If you frequently start new builds from scratch, you might want to consider setting the environment variable `CPM_SOURCE_CACHE` to an external download directory, which will avoid repeated downloads of the thirdparty dependencies.
+If you frequently start new builds from scratch, consider setting the environment variable `CPM_SOURCE_CACHE` to an external download directory to avoid repeated downloads of the third-party dependencies.

 ## Using RMM in a downstream CMake project

-If you want to use RMM in your own CMake project, the installed RMM library will provide a set of config files that makes it easy to integrate it.
+The installed RMM library provides a set of config files that makes it easy to integrate RMM into your own CMake project.
 In your `CMakeLists.txt`, just add

 ```cmake
 find_package(rmm [VERSION])